happywang23/getting-started/syllabus.md

 ## Course Policies

+### Late Submissions

 Submissions will be due by midnight on the day mentioned in the assignment and homework description.
-Late submissions will be penalized with an automatic **20 percent penalty per day** (applied relative to the graded score for the submission). **No collaborations unless explicitly permitted**.
+Late submissions will be penalized with an automatic **20 percent penalty per day** (applied relative to the graded score for the submission).

+**No collaborations unless explicitly permitted**.

 The Vanderbilt Honor Code
 will govern work done.
 ANY VIOLATIONS WILL RESULT in the case to be